getanteon/ddosify-docker-extension/README.md

 📌 **Parameterization** - Use dynamic variables just like on Postman.

+📌 **Minimal Disk Size** - Ddosify Docker Extension is under 10MB.

 ## Installation

-Ddosify Docker Extension can be install using Docker Extensions Marketplace and Terminal.
+Ddosify Docker Extension can be install using [Docker Extensions Marketplace](#docker-extensions-marketplace-recommended) and [Terminal](#terminal).
 For automatic upgrades, the marketplace is recommended.

 ### Docker Extensions Marketplace (Recommended)